bleengrue23/bots/README.md

 </p>
 </details>

 You should test your bot using utterances close to your defined utterances, but with small variations.
-The built-in AI capabilities of the Lex bot builder should be able to detect utterances similar enough to the specified ones to that small variations shouldn't matter.
+The built-in AI capabilities of the Lex bot builder should be able to detect utterances similar enough to the specified ones to that small variations don't matter.

-The response that you want to elicity with input similar to your initially specified utterances is the question defined in your slot.
-The slot question response should assure your bot will get the information needed to fulfill the intent.
-Given that we have not yet specified how the bot should fulfill this intent, at this stage a successful test should return a notification that the intent is **ready for fulfillment**.
+The response that you want to elicit with your test at this point is the bot reaching a **ready for fulfillment** state.
+This signifies that the bot believes it has information necessary to complete the intent.
 A successful test should look something like the following.

 <img src="Images/TestCheck.PNG" width="700" />

 If your initial text submission does not elicit your slot question, you should add it to your list of utterances.

+# Step 5: Add a slot-referencing utterance to your Intent

-Before moving to the fulfillment of our intent through a Lambda function, test your bot with the following input: *Want a vacation to Las Vegas*
+Before moving to the fulfillment stage of build, first test your bot with the following input: *Want a vacation to Las Vegas*

 Here our initial utterance already provides the information needed to fulfill the intent, but our bot doesn't realize it.
-This is because the bot has not yet learned to look for slot value in an initial triggering utterance.
+This is because the bot has not yet learned to look for the slot value in an utterance.
 It is only primed to look for the slot value in response to the slot question.

-To handle this situation we need to create sample utterances that reference our slot, which tells our bot that the intent may already already have the information it requires in the initial utterance, without the prompt defined in our slot definition.
+To enable the bot to handle this situation correctly, we need to create sample utterances that reference our slot.
+This tells our bot that the intent may already already have the information it requires in the initial triggering utterance.
+As such there is no need to  prompt for the slot value with slot question.

 To let Lex know how our slot value may occur in an utterance, we can simply create a sample utterance with the slot name ("city" in our example) in "{}" in the utterance--for example: "Need a vacation to {city}".

 <details><summary>Referance a slot in an utterance</summary>
 <p>